momotonton/momotonton/README.md

 ## momotonton <sub> @momotonton</sub>
-    Learning the connections between people...⚙
+    Learning from the world : Interactive Experience..⚙

 ## 💡  Interest
   - Interative program (Web, APP, AR/VR...📸)
   - Currently Studying hard to be a Web Developer😵
-  - Aim to be a Experience Engineer
+  - Aim to be a Experience Developer

 # 👋  Contact